History that stays close to the sidewalk

 Baltimore Quest treats local history as something people carry through errands, meals, music, and public places.
 The writing looks for details that belong to everyday life: the old market system, a park ritual, a library room, a mural wall, a festival route, or a stadium habit that makes a crowd feel like itself.

-That approach helps the game work for players searching for a Baltimore local history game without making the experience feel like homework.
+That approach lets the game teach local history without making the experience feel like homework.
 The facts are there, but they are folded into what the player is already doing.

 Landmarks with different kinds of memory